JasonThomasData/RESTful_api/README.md

     Entered user details

+That function is not used in the API and no request the user enters will allow access to it.

 Now, this user can add and retrieve data from the ```data_store``` table with her ```api_key```.

 Accesing the database can be done through a query string to ```/post?```: